Eliot Unitarian Chapel

-Eliot Unitarian Chapel (also known as Saint Peter's) is a historic church in Kirkwood, Missouri.
+Eliot Unitarian Chapel is a historic church building and home to a Unitarian Universalism congregation in Kirkwood, Missouri.

 The building was originally constructed for Grace Episcopal Church.
 It was built in 1859 by architect Robert S. Mitchell in the Gothic Revival style.
 Patrick McCullough of Kirkwood (formerly Galway, Ireland) worked as stone mason.
 In 1961, the building was transferred to Eliot Unitarian Chapel, and the Grace Episcopal congregation moved down Argonne Street to another building.
 The building was added to the National Register of Historic Places in 1982.